 Someone will need to take you home if you’ve had medicine to help you relax.
 You won’t be able to drive for the rest of the day as you might be drowsy.

-The radioactive tracer gives off very small levels of radiation that go away very quickly.
+The radioactive tracer gives off very small levels of radiation.
+This goes away very quickly.
 For about 6 hours after your scan, keep any time you spend within arm's length of pregnant women, babies or young children as short as possible.
 Your radiographer will advise you about this.

 A PET-CT scan is a safe test for most people.
 But like all medical tests it has some risks.
 Your doctor and radiographer make sure the benefits of having the test outweigh these risks.